dacistul/carsandrentals/README.md

 # Cars & Rentals

-WAD Project Members: Dumitrof Dan-Stefan, Oprisan Florin-Valentin, Cutur Bogdan-Florin
+Project Members: Dumitrof Dan-Stefan, Oprisan Florin-Valentin, Cutur Bogdan-Florin

-The service will be about renting people's cars.
+The service is about renting people's cars.
 - make account
 - post advertisement to put your car in the service
 - make a reservation on a rental